 Question: I have a delegation that wants to visit the District of Columbia government to learn best practices in a particular area.
 How can I arrange meetings for the delegation?

 Answer: All requests for meetings from international entities must be sent to the Office of the Secretary, Office of Protocol and International Affairs.
-Please complete the online request or send an email request to firstname.lastname@example.org specifying the request, date and time of the meeting, name of the requestor, country of origin of the delegation and number of people in the delegation, a list of delegates and their positions along with contact information for a response.
+Please send an email request to firstname.lastname@example.org specifying the request, date and time of the meeting, name of the requestor, country of origin of the delegation and number of people in the delegation, a list of delegates and their positions along with contact information for a response.
 The Office of Protocol and International Affairs will determine the feasibility of the request and make arrangements, as appropriate.